 Halloween Music Listening

-There are lots of halloween themed pop hits (I’m sure you don’t need me to tell you about Thriller), but if you want to include some more classical pieces into your halloween music activities, there are some great ones!
+There are lots of Halloween themed pop hits (I’m sure you don’t need me to tell you about Thriller), but if you want to include some more classical pieces into your halloween music activities, there are some great ones!
 Click here for a Youtube playlist of these pieces and more.

 - Toccata & Fugue in D Minor (widely attributed to JS Bach)